 - Too many people feel like the change in behavior isn’t worth the effort.

-- Too many people judge themselves on video with unreasonable harshness.
+- Too many people judge themselves unreasonable harshness when they see their videos.

 Specific to the first point, many people are confusing video prospecting as video messaging.
 Too many people adapt the same stale and weak prospecting practices they’ve been using — without considering their recipient at all.
-They put it in a video and expect it to work magic.
+They put it in a video and expect the medium to create magic.
 They’re disappointed at the results, their recipients don’t like what they’re experiencing, and people on both sides are left feeling like video messaging isn’t working.

 This is why human-centered communication is so important.